CommonScenes: Generating Commonsense 3D Indoor Scenes with Scene Graph Diffusion: Method

 \end{small} where $\mathcal{F}_{\mathcal{V}_{c}}$ represents the set of object features and $\mathcal{F}_{\mathcal{E}_{c}}$ the edge features.

-\textbf{Box-Enhanced Contextual Graph.} In training, we enrich each node in the contextual graph by using ground truth bounding boxes parameterized by box sizes $s$, locations $t$, and the angular rotations along the vertical axis $\alpha$, yielding a BCG, as shown in \cref{fig:contextual}.C.
-Thereby, the node embeddings of BCG are represented by $\mathcal{F}_{\mathcal{V}_c}^{(b)}=\{ f_{v_c}^{(b)i}=(p_{i}, o_{i}, b_{i})~|~i = \{1, \ldots, N \}\}$, where $b_{i}$ is obtained by encoding $(s_i, t_i, \alpha_i)$ with three-layer MLPs.
-BCG is updated by the subsequent triplet-GCN-based conditional Variational Autoencoder (CVAE)~\cite{Luo_2020_CVPR} $E_{c}$.
-Note that during inference, bounding box information is not needed.
+\paragraph{Box-Enhanced Contextual Graph} In training, we enrich each node in the contextual graph by using ground truth bounding boxes parameterized by box sizes $s$, locations $t$, and the angular rotations along the vertical axis $\alpha$, yielding a BCG, as shown in Figure~\ref{fig:contextual}.C.
+Thereby, the node embeddings of BCG are represented by $\mathcal{F}_{\mathcal{V}_c}^{(b)}=\{ f_{v_c}^{(b)i}=(p_{i}, o_{i}, b_{i})~|~i \in \{1, \ldots, N \}\}$, where $b_{i}$ is obtained by encoding $(s_i, t_i, \alpha_i)$ with MLPs.
+Note that BCG is only used during training, i.e., bounding box information is not needed during inference.

-\textbf{Graph Encoding.} The encoding procedure is shown in \cref{fig:pipeline}.A, B and C. Given a BCG, during training, we input the embeddings $\mathcal{F}_{\mathcal{V}_c}^{(b)}$ and $\mathcal{F}_{\mathcal{E}_{c}}$ into $E_{c}$ to obtain an \textit{Updated Contextual Graph} with node and edge features represented as $(\mathcal{F}_{\mathcal{V}_c}^{(z)}, \mathcal{F}_{\mathcal{E}_{c}})$, which is also the beginning of the inference route.
-Each layer of $E_{c}$ consists of two sequential MLPs $\{g_1, g_2\}$, where $g_1$ performs message passing between connected nodes and updates the edge features, $g_2$ aggregates features from all connected neighbors of each node and update its features, as shown in the follows,
+\paragraph{Graph Encoding} BCG is encoded by the subsequent triplet-GCN-based contextual encoder $E_{c}$, which together with the layout decoder $D_l$ in Sec.~\ref{lb} construct a Conditional Variational Autoencoder (CVAE)~\cite{Luo_2020_CVPR}.
+The encoding procedure is shown in Figure~\ref{fig:pipeline}.A, B and C. Given a BCG, during training, we input the embeddings $\mathcal{F}_{\mathcal{V}_c}^{(b)}$ and $\mathcal{F}_{\mathcal{E}_{c}}$ into $E_{c}$ to obtain an \textit{Updated Contextual Graph} with node and edge features represented as $(\mathcal{F}_{\mathcal{V}_c}^{(z)}, \mathcal{F}_{\mathcal{E}_{c}})$, which is also the beginning point of the inference route.
+Each layer of $E_{c}$ consists of two sequential MLPs $\{g_1, g_2\}$, where $g_1$ performs message passing between connected nodes and updates the edge features, $g_2$ aggregates features from all connected neighbors of each node and update its features, as shown in the follows: